Alone (TV series): Season 7

 For Season 7, the contestants attempted to survive for 100 days in order to win a grand prize of $1 million.
 In an "Alone: Tales from the Arctic" segment at the end of each episode, host Colby Donaldson spoke post-season to the contestants featured in that episode about what occurred, accompanied by "never before seen footage."

 Season 8

 Season 8 was filmed in fall 2020 on the shores of Chilko Lake, British Columbia, a high-altitude glacial-fed lake on the dry eastern side of the Coast Mountains.
 The season reverts to the original format of the show, with the last person standing (regardless of time frame) declared the winner and awarded $500,000 (USD).

 Season 9

 Season 9 was filmed in fall 2021 and set in the harsh weather conditions of Northeastern Labrador.
 The season featured two new digital content series: "The Ride Back", which focused on the emotions of the participants ahead of tapping out, and "Shelter From the Storm", an in-depth look at the ingenious shelters the participants build.
-Also, for the first time, the participants have to deal with a prey-stalking predator, the polar bear.
+Also, for the first time, the participants have to theoretically contend with a prey-stalking predator, the polar bear.